 Alumna pursues online degree to forward her education, goals

-Dealing with high tuition costs these days is a fact of life for many college students.
-Isa Adney, Ed.M., ’12, HRE,is no exception.
-Looking to save money and avoid major debt after high school, she enrolled at Seminole State, her local community college.
+Dealing with high tuition costs these days is a fact of life for many college students, including Isa Adney, Ed.M., ’12, HRE, who was looking to save money and avoid major debt after high school.

-While pursuing her postsecondary education, Adney observed how Seminole State and the Jack Kent Cooke Foundation helped low-income students.
+She enrolled at her local community college, Seminole State College of Florida, and while furthering her education, Adney observed how the institution collaborated with the Jack Kent Cooke Foundation to assist low-income students.
 It made an impression.

 “I knew that I wanted to work in education,” Adney said.
 “When I saw the disparities between low-income and wealthy students, I knew something needed to change.”

-When it was time to continue her own education, Adney selected the Human Resources Education online master’s program at the College of Education at Illinois.
+When she continued on with her own education, Adney selected the an online master's program in human resources at the College of Education at Illinois.

 “I had seen the U of I ranked very highly for its education graduate programs and wanted something online so I could continue my full-time work in the community college,” she said.
 “However, I wasn't ready to have a completely ‘online’ experience.
 I wanted a social element, and that is what sold me on U of I – the cohort and the ability to still have live class.”